david-knott/moderncompilerinjava/CURRENT.md

 # Diary
+## 18th August 2020 ##
+Redoing JBurg.
+Returning objects from JBurg specifications that I reduce in a Reducer class.
+I am not sure if its the right way to do this.
+The instruction selection pass is the next thing I need to do, so I will continue with this until its complete and can replace the Maximum Munch implementation.

 ## 17th August 2020 ##
 I converted the StmtList to a Tree.SEQ after caonicalisation.
 I am hoping that the following instruction selection phase with the new Jburg implementation will